maxonemillion/README-Generator/README.md

 ![project screenshot](develop/images/screenshot.png)

 ### INFORMATION
-[Here](https://github.com/maxonemillion/README-Generator "Link to github repository") is the Github repository for this project.
 [Here](https://drive.google.com/file/d/1uVSKajFOKh62oqJgqAZ6lnaHGjgzTZ2P/view?usp=sharing) is a link to a walkthrough video demonstrating how to use this application.

 ### CONTACT
 * max.daniel@utah.edu